rickalouani/Rancher-howto/README.md

 application and not what version goes where, and pulling your hair trying to figure out why it worked here and not there.

-       HELM is a great opensource tool that allows packaging of kubernetes yaml manifest in a standard format.
-       It defines the directory structure, and uses GO templating to render and generate consitant names for labels, labels, comfigmaps, releases, etc.
+       HELM is a great opensource tool that allows packaging of kubernetes yaml manifests in a standard format.
+It among other things defines a standard directory structure, and uses GO templating to render and dynamically customize all of the yaml manifests included in the chart and their associated labels, secrets, configmaps, etc. To ploy your application you simply type helm install CHART-NAME
-       For instance when your deployment yaml manifests written you can easily package them as a chart, that you can install in any Kubernetes cluster with helm installed by running helm install CHART-NAME

          FYI:
           if helm returns the following error: